cloudnativetrainings/trainings/linux_fundamentals/03_executables/README.md

 # get the process id via the previous command, it is in the second column
 kill -9 PROCESS_ID

-# the "task manager" on our box
+# the "task manager" on our box (you can exit htop via clicking 'q')
 htop
 ```